uu-core/project2023/carrier-CC2500/README.md

    * GPIO 19 MOSI/spi0_tx

 ### Radio Settings
+#### Radio Settings - Option 1 (dynamic):
+The CC2500 radio settings can be configured at run time using the provided functions in `project_pico_libs`.

+#### Radio Settings - Option 2 (SmartRF Studio/more optimized):
-The radio settings and configuration can be generated using [SmartRF Studio](https://www.ti.com/tool/SMARTRFTM-STUDIO) and the datasheet of the corresponding module.
+Alternatively, he radio settings and configuration can be generated using [SmartRF Studio](https://www.ti.com/tool/SMARTRFTM-STUDIO) and the datasheet of the corresponding module.
 <br>Notice that the the configured baudrate of the Pico may be imprecise and differ from the one that the radio should be using. <br>To export the register settings compatible with the provided examples, you can add a new template with the following settings (Register Export -> New ->):
 - Header
     ```